dcmi/dctap/TAPprimer.md

 tutors,Tutor,foaf:mailbox,Email,
 ,,foaf:accountName,User name,

 Note that CSV is not the only possible format; tables can often be saved in other tabular formats such as tab-delimited values.
-The TAPis designed to be compatible with the [CSV standard](https://tools.ietf.org/html/rfc4180) but is not limited to that.
+The TAP is designed to be compatible with the [CSV standard](https://tools.ietf.org/html/rfc4180) but is not limited to that.

 ## Namespace declarations